vandents/Robo-Sockey-arduino-robot-the-boi/README.md

 At the heart of The Boi's code is a state machine.
 The potential states are as follows:

-START - initial state,
+START - initial state

-RANDOM - decides the next movement based on input from sensors,
+RANDOM - decides the next movement based on input from sensors

-REVERSE - calls function to reverse robot and then decides a random turn to be performed,
+REVERSE - calls function to reverse robot and then decides a random turn to be performed

-GOAL_FIND - implemented when robot has captured a ball, similar to RANDOM but acknowledges input from the IR recievers,
+GOAL_FIND - implemented when robot has captured a ball, similar to RANDOM but acknowledges input from the IR recievers

-TO_GOAL - once the goal is spotted this state is implemented to drive toward the goal,
+TO_GOAL - once the goal is spotted this state is implemented to drive toward the goal

-FIRE - reverse wheels and waterwheel to shoot out ball,
+FIRE - reverse wheels and waterwheel to shoot out ball

-ONE80 - 180 degree turn,
+ONE80 - 180 degree turn

-LEFT_90 - 90 degree left turn,
+LEFT_90 - 90 degree left turn

-RIGHT_90 - 90 degree right turn,
+RIGHT_90 - 90 degree right turn

-SLIGHT_L - slight left turn,
+SLIGHT_L - slight left turn

 SLIGHT_R - slight right turn